bux-cuddlefish/bux-cuddlefish.github.io/README.md

       ```

 ## Getting Cuddlefish running on your machine
-First, let's install Middleman on your machine.
+First, let's install Middleman (the framework Cuddlefish is built on top of) onto your machine.

 ```
 $ gem install middleman